silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 #### Rules

-* As much as possible, balance the ordinary and extraordinary.
+* As much as possible, balance the ordinary and extraordinary
-* At any given time in a narrative, either ordinary or extraordinary must be dominant.
+* At any given time in a narrative, either ordinary or extraordinary must be dominant
-  * This is less my rule than a natural rule.
+  * This is less my rule than a natural rule
-* A narrative can occasionally switch whether ordinary or extraordinary are dominant, but should do so sparingly.
+* A narrative can occasionally switch whether ordinary or extraordinary are dominant, but should do so sparingly

 #### Reasons